 People are interested in coverage that will support their families after they’re gone.
-Life insurance is their popular choice, and for good reason, as it supplements their income in order to help maintain their families’ lifestyles.
+Life insurance is a popular choice, and for good reason, as it supplements income in order to help maintain families’ lifestyles.
+But, what’s often overlooked and underutilized is final expense insurance, or expense coverage for funeral arrangements.

 Looking at the Details